-The merchandise inventory of the Zalando group is continuously subject to risks associated with existing and potential future excess stocks, which are sold with high discounts through distance retail or are disposed of outside of distance retail.
-Write-downs on estimated future excess stocks as well as existing excess stocks are calculated at the end of the reporting period and recognized in the consolidated financial statements.
+The company's merchandise inventory is continuously subject to risks associated with existing and potential future excess stocks, which are sold with high discounts through distance retail or are disposed of outside of distance retail.
+Write-downs on estimated future excess stocks as well as existing excess stocks are calculated at the end of the reporting period and recognized in the annual financial statements.

-ZALANDO SE's executive directors calculate excess stocks based on the expected future sellthrough for various sales channels and seasons.
-Future sell-through and the resulting estimated net realizable values are based on planning assumptions subject to judgment, which are determined using figures observed in the past.
+ZALANDO SE's executive directors calculate excess stocks based on the expected future sell-through for various sales channels and seasons.
+Future sell-through and the resulting estimated net realizable value are based on planning assumptions subject to judgment, which are determined using figures observed in the past.